cse-sim/cse/README.md

 ### Development

 CSE is configured as a CMake project.
-Windows (MSVC) and macOS (Clang) are fully supported.
-Linux support is in progress.
+Windows (MSVC), macOS (Clang), and Linux (GCC) are fully supported.
 To build, run the appropriate script from the root directory:

 - **Windows:** `build.bat`
 - **macOS/Linux:** `build.sh`

-All build products (e.g., `CSE.exe`) will be placed in a directory called `build`.
+All build products (e.g., `cse` on macOS/Linux, `cse.exe` on Windows) will be placed in a directory called `build`.

 #### Testing